bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/step-3-integrate-api.md

 ### Create a Cloud Firestore database

-1. In your Firebase console, click **Firestore Database** in the left pane.
+1. In your Firebase console, click **Firestore Database** under **Build** in the left pane.
 Follow the steps to create a Cloud Firestore database.

 2. Click **Create database**.